pataruco/martin-blanco/readme.md

 Tools for my family API written on TypeScript.

-Dependecies are managed by [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna)

-Infrastructure is provioned by [Terraform](https://www.terraform.io/), [here](./infrastructure) is the code.

 This monorepo is divided in two main packages:

-- [API](./api/readme.md): is a Node/Express server container running on Google Cloud Run, you can find the schema [here](https://api.martin-blanco.com)
+- [API](./api/readme.md): is a Node/Express server container running on Google Cloud Run, you can find the schema [here](https://api.martin-blanco.com).
-- [CLI](./upload-cli/readme.md): is a tool to resize, rotate images and upload them to a Google Storage bucket
+- [CLI](./upload-cli/readme.md): is a tool to resize, rotate images and upload them to a Google Storage bucket.

+Dependecies are managed by [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna),

+Infrastructure is provioned by [Terraform](https://www.terraform.io/).

+CI/CD using [GitHub Actions](https://help.github.com/en/actions) :octocat:.

 ## Installation

-1. git clone this repo
+1. clone this repo

    ```sh
    git clone git@github.com:pataruco/martin-blanco.git